GtkBuilder and UI file

 g_object_unref(build);

 The function gtk_builder_new_from_file reads the file tfe3.ui.
-Then, it builds the widgets and creates GtkBuilder object.
+Then, it builds the widgets and creates a GtkBuilder object.
 All the widgets are connected based on the parent-children relationship described in the ui file.
-We can retrieve objects from the builder object with gtk_builder_get_object function.
-The top level window, its id is “win” in the ui file, is taken and assigned to the variable win, the application property of which is set to app with the gtk_window_set_application function.
-GtkNotebook with the id “nb” in the ui file is also taken and assigned to the variable nb.
-After the window and application are connected, GtkBuilder instance is useless.
-It is released with g_object_unref function.
+We can retrieve objects from the builder object with the gtk_builder_get_object function.
+The top level window, which has an id of “win” in the ui file, is taken and assigned to the variable win.
+The window’s application property is set to app with the gtk_window_set_application function.
+The GtkNotebook, which has the id “nb” in the ui file, is also taken and assigned to the variable nb.
+After the window and application are connected, we no longer need the GtkBuilder instance.
+It is released with the g_object_unref function.

 The ui file reduces lines in the C source file.